sanjayankur31/sanjayankur31.github.io/content/pages/02-research-profile.rst

 (March 2020 - )

 I am currently a research fellow at the `Silver Lab <https://silverlab.org>`__ at `University College London <https://ucl.ac.uk>`__.
-Apart from the research projects that are ongoing at the research group, I also focus on the development of the `Open Source Brain <https://opensourcebrain.org>`__ platform and associated technologies.
+Apart from the research projects that are ongoing at the research group, I also focus on the development of the `Open Source Brain <https://opensourcebrain.org>`__ platform, `NeuroML <https://docs.neuroml.org>`__ and associated technologies.

 Visiting Lecturer at the University of Hertfordshire